The Winnipeg Tribune: Afterward

 A number of employees from the Tribune later helped form the Winnipeg Sun.

 The University of Manitoba archives and special collections holds a collection of over 500,000 photographs, 250,000 newspaper clippings arranged into morgue files, and microfilm copies of the newspaper.

 In 1994, the Lion's Club announced its intention to build an 18-storey apartment tower on the old Winnipeg Tribune site.
 To be called Tribune Towers, it would be for seniors 55 and older and contain 132 suites.
 There would have been skywalk connections to the Millennium Library.
 The project was never completed.

 In April 2013, an Ontario-based real estate investment firm, Fortress Real Developments Inc., announced a 45-storey 'SkyCity' condominium project at the old site.
 However, in 2018 or 2019, the project was cancelled for financial issues relating to the investment and development company.

-The University of Manitoba Libraries digitized all the paper's pages between 1890 and 1980 and has made it freely available online.
+The University of Manitoba Libraries digitized all the paper's pages from between 1890 and 1980 and has made it freely available online.